ennukee/enragedrobo/README.md

 Make sure your bot is already connected to your server before trying to use it (it obviously won't work if it can't see your commands!)

-The files you do need to modify are as following:
+The files you do need to modify are as following (may be slightly out of date):

 #### data/admins.json
 ```py